AkshayDevkate/CoreML/README.md

 ## About
 This project is developed and documented for the purpose of masters thesis.
-The pull requests will not be merged until september end i.e, untill the defence for master thesis is done. :) Still i am always open for code reviews and improvements please contact from the about section.
+The pull requests will not be merged until september end i.e, untill the defence for master thesis is done. :) Still i am always open for code reviews and improvements please contact from the info section.

 ## Documentations on APP